Slide

 The Agreement between the UK and EU confirms that the UK government is to have independence from the EU, in the field of environmental protection as well as elsewhere.
 Our objective is to ensure you are up to date with the requirements for your product area and target market.
 Whether it is dedicated product labelling information; import/export requirements; transition rules for selling existing products; trade requirements or product representation to ensure your export market continues.
 CERT is here to ensure you remain competitive in the market and we mitigate your business risk as much as possible.

-If you export retail product to the UK or EU markets, you will need a locally based market representative for your product.
+If you export retail products to the UK or EU markets, you will need a locally based market representative for your product.
 Failing that, the importer will need to act as the market introducer, taking liability for your products and have their address on your product labelling.

 If you have a product and looking to break into a new market or ensure it is compliant for the current market; CERT can support getting your products to market quickly, while upholding the most stringent technical requirements.
 By applying our comprehensive technical, legislative, translation and industry knowledge, we can ensure your product is safe and compliant for the markets you intend to sell in.